 This Herreweghe recording is from before the time that soloists joined the choir sections of Collegium Vocale, which means that alto soloist Ingeborg Danz does not sing in this excellent group of one mezzo (Mieke Wouters), two contraltos (Yvonne Fuchs and Cécile Pilorger), and one countertenor (Alex Potter).
 Also the blend with the instruments doubling this alto part (two oboes and one trombone) is so marvelous it gives me goose bumps.
 Then again, there aren’t many things in music that move me more than a Bach opening chorus with trombones.

 Whenever Bach uses the archaic form of chorale motet as opening chorus, especially when he combines it with the use of the Renaissance/Early Baroque trombone quartet (1 cornetto and 3 trombones), he wants to stress the timeless importance, the authoritative character of a message.
 In this case the at that point already two centuries old message is the chorale, one of Luther’s own.
 For readers who understand German: Eduard van Hengel’s website (in Dutch) has a very insightful overview of the original German text of Psalm 12, the text of Luther’s chorale, and how Bach’s librettist changed that into the text for the cantata.
-You can find it at the bottom of this page.
+You can find it here.

 Bach alto and tenor arias are at their prettiest, I find, when they are written as a trio sonata, and there is a wonderful example of that in the alto aria Tilg, o Gott in this cantata.
 It is a plea for help in fighting the “Rottengeister,” or the sectarians amidst the Lutherans.
 Alto soloist Ingeborg Danz does a terrific job interpreting the text.
 When the alto starts singing the word Rottengeistern, we see that it was that word we had already heard many times in the triplets of the violin part.
 As Eduard van Hengel says, it is the “popular easy talk of the sectarians, and that is also the reason why the other two parts don’t have this motive” [to further illustrate the schism].